arthursimas1/computer-graphics/README.md

 - `CTRL + DOWN`: negative roll (`rotate_x(-D)`)
 - `CTRL + SHIFT + RIGHT`: positive yaw (`rotate_z(D)`)
 - `CTRL + SHIFT + LEFT`: negative yaw (`rotate_z(-D)`)

+To terminate the execution you can close all windows one by one or hit `CTRL + C` on the terminal.

+## Troubleshooting
+If you encounter any error, it probably might be related to *wxPython* and it's dependencies:

+- ``ImportError: /path/to/miniconda3/envs/cg/bin/../lib/libstdc++.so.6: version `CXXABI_1.3.13' not found
+  (required by /path/to/python3.9/site-packages/wx/libwx_baseu-3.1.so.5)``: it means that there's a wxPython installed within your main Python install.
+You can uninstall it (`pip uninstall wxpython`) and try to run again;
+- `Gtk-Message: 18:21:48.703: Failed to load module "canberra-gtk-module"` and `Gtk-Message: 18:21:48.703: Failed to load module "pk-gtk-module"`: as this project doesn't use features provided by these modules, they're not needed.
+This error can be safely ignored.

 ## TODO
 - [x] Reading at least one 3D object